Coach's Drop Shipping Guide

-Dropshipping is a particular method of product distribution where a retailer sells a product that they purchase at a wholesale price and then that product is shipped directly from the supplier to the purchaser.
-This means the retailers never sees the physical product they’ve sold.
+Drop shipping is a particular method of product distribution where a retailer sells a product that they purchase at a wholesale price and then that product is shipped directly from the wholesale supplier to the end customer.
+This means that the the retailer never sees the physical product they’ve sold.

 Because you have an entrepreneurial mindset.

-- This doesn’t mean you need to have run successful businesses already, but if you’re not willing to dedicate yourself to your business you won’t be successful.
-It is easier to get into ecommerce through dropshipping because of the low initial investment, but this doesn’t mean it is easy to run, and it certainly isn’t a get rich quick scheme.
+This doesn’t mean you need to have run successful businesses already, but if you’re not willing to dedicate yourself to your business and learn new things, you won’t be successful.
+It is easier to get into eCommerce through drop shipping because of the low initial investment, but this doesn’t mean it is easy to run, and it certainly isn’t a get rich quick scheme.
 You have to have a solid plan and stick to it!

-- Google has indexed approximately 45 billion pages as of 2015.
-There is a lot of internet out there to be seen and it can take time to stand out among the mass amount of information available.
-There are strategies that can increase the rate at which you’ll be found - the right marketing and selecting the right niche but it’s entirely possible to not see any meaningful number of sales from your ecommerce business for some time.
-If you’re expecting immediate results with your first ecommerce business you may be setting yourself up for disappointment.
+Google has indexed approximately 130 trillion pages as of November, 2016, so it can take time to stand out among the massive amount of information available.
+If you are relying solely on search engines to list your pages organically, it’s entirely possible to not see any meaningful sales from your eCommerce business for quite some time.
+If you’re expecting immediate results with your first eCommerce business just from search engines, you may be setting yourself up for disappointment.

-- There are many people who would make highly successful business owners but never get the opportunity because of startup costs.
-If you’re one of these people dropshipping may be a great way to get started on the path of working for yourself.
+There are many people who would make highly successful business owners but never get the opportunity because of startup costs.
+If you’re one of these people, drop shipping may be a great way to get started on the path of working for yourself.
 You can set up a new eCommerce website for just $75-$100 - something that no stock and ship website and certainly no "brick and mortar" business can say!

 Because you can’t wait to see major profits.

-- If you have the space and funds to handle a stock & ship model business you’ll want to consider your options carefully.
-While dropshipping may still benefit you, margins tend to be considerably better with the stock & ship model.
-Additionally the stock & ship model allows you to control the shipping side of your business, which might include faster or more careful shipping, or personalizing packaging for your customers.
+If you have the space and funds to handle a stock & ship model business you’ll want to consider your options carefully.
+While drop shipping may still benefit you, margins tend to be better with the stock & ship model.
+Additionally, the stock & ship model allows you to control the shipping side of your business, which might include faster or more careful shipping, or personalizing packaging for your customers.